kriserickson/kriserickson.github.com/_drafts/typescript-all-the-things.md

 $.unblock('#okButton');
 ``````

-The following should be pretty self-explanatory and this isn't an article on writing definitely typed sytax but quickly
+The following should be pretty self-explanatory and this isn't an article on writing definitely typed syntax but quickly
 going over it, the DefaultStatic allows selection through a selector string and takes an optional object for the options.
 The DefaultJquery requires calling from a JQuery object and also takes an optional Object.
 Of course you can make these
 much more detailed (you can specify the potential options, you could make the DefaultStatic take an element or a